dartmouth-cs98/18w-si32/web/README.md

 ## Deploying

-`npm build` will build the app for deployment into the `/dist` folder
+`npm build` will build the app for deployment into the `/dist` folder.

 ## Anatomy